 4. Parallel play

 It is when children play close to each other, but they don’t engage with one another.
-They learn to play without disturbing or affecting each other.
+During parallel play, they learn to play without disturbing or affecting each other.
 An example is when two children play with their respective toy cars but without interacting with each other.

 The children might try to observe and copy each other out of curiosity.
 Another example is when a child goes near a group of children, picks a toy, and starts playing alone without talking or interacting with others.